GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/mlflow/finetune-gemma/README.md

 kubectl port-forward --namespace default svc/my-mlflow-release-tracking 8080:80 &
 ```

-The above command will create a process that forwards ports to MLFlow tracking server.
-This process runs in background due to the & sign.
-You can stop the process by killing it (the PID is printed after running the port-forwarding command).

-Check your MLFlow UI at http://127.0.0.1:8080.
+Check your MLFlow UI at `http://127.0.0.1:8080`.
 You should be able to see the MLFlow UI like this:
 ![alt text](./imgs/img0.png)

 ## Fine-tune gemma2-9b using LoRA
+Go to the `finetune` directory.
 Before we start our fine-tuning job, we need to create a kubernetes secret with a huggingface API token and accept the Google license to be able to download the model weights.
-Go to the google/gemma-2-9b and accept the license.
+Go to the [google/gemma-2-9b](https://huggingface.co/google/gemma-2-9b) and accept the license.
 Then run the commands below to create huggingface secret:
 ```bash
 export HF_TOKEN=<HF_TOKEN>
 kubectl create secret generic hf-secret \